 If it is hard for you to hear over the ringing, ask other people to face you when they talk so you can see their faces.
 Viewing their expressions may help you understand them better.
 Ask people to speak louder and more clearly.

 How will hearing experts help treat my ringing of the ears?

 Tinnitus treatments focus on helping you take your mind off of your tinnitus as there is no cure for tinnitus.

 Most people with ringing of the ears have some degree of hearing loss.
 Hearing aids create a dual benefit of enhancing hearing and masking or covering up the tinnitus.
 The majority of patients with tinnitus receive partial or complete relief from their tinnitus with the use of hearing aids.

 Tinnitus maskers are small electronic devices that look like hearing aids and are tuned to generate sound that masks or covers up the tinnitus.
 Like hearing aids, they may provide relief from the tinnitus, but will not enhance hearing and may interfere with understanding speech.

 Medicine or Drug Therapy

 Some hearing loss and ringing of the ears patients develop anxiety and other strong emotional responses to their tinnitus.
 Certain medicines may provide relief from these emotional reactions and provide some relief from the tinnitus.

-People with sever ringing of the ears may experience anxiety, depression and other psychiatric problems.
+People with severe ringing of the ears may experience anxiety, depression, and other psychiatric problems.
 You may be referred to a psychiatrist or counselor as needed.